So, you’ve decided to upgrade your game by getting a faster monitor?

 - Height-adjustable stand and rich connectivity options

-- Adobe RGB gamut, high pixel density
+- Wide color gamut, high pixel density

 The Cons: